-“Natural” is a very loosely regulated term for a bird that, technically, contains no “artificial ingredients” or “added color.”
-This doesn’t mean, however, that the turkey hasn’t been treated with antibiotics.
+“Natural” is a very loosely regulated term for a bird that–technically–contains no “artificial ingredients” or “added color.”
+This doesn’t mean, though, that the turkey hasn’t been treated with antibiotics.
 Though the term may seem reassuring, legally, this term doesn’t mean much of anything.
 [Editor’s Note: Sigh.]
 Buyer beware.

 Not Previously Frozen

 Technically, any turkey that’s been held between 26°F and 0°F can be labeled “not previously frozen.”
 I don’t know about you, but my Portuguese butt would be more than frozen at 0°F. What do the folks over at the USDA think these turkeys have running through their not-previously-frozen veins?
 Plutonium?